SyncUp: Vision-based Practice Support for Synchronized Dancing: System Evaluation

 \subsubsection{Temporal Alignment}

 Our results showed that the predictions of temporal alignments \revise{were }{}correlated well with human ratings.
 We closely examined the three cases where we observed large errors.
-In the following section, we discuss these cases in detail and each case corresponds to \revise{the }{}annotation\revise{}{s} in Figure~\ref{fig:eval_temp}.

-\paragraph{Case 1} In this case, the average human rating was \revise{0}{}.87, suggesting that our raters considered that the movements of a follower in the video \revise{was}{were} largely delayed.
+In the following section, we discuss these cases in detail and each case corresponds to \revise{the }{}annotation\revise{}{s} in Figure~\ref{fig:eval_temp}. \begin{itemize} \item Case 1.
+In this case, the average human rating was \revise{0}{}.87, suggesting that our raters considered that the movements of a follower in the video \revise{was}{were} largely delayed.
 However, the \systemname{} prediction was 0 [ms\revise{ec}{}].
 By inspecting the corresponding video, we found that the follower skipped some movements to catch up with the lead\revise{er}{} dancer.
 Although our method does not consider such skips, the human raters took them into account for the rating, resulting in a large discrepancy in the temporal alignment score.
 However, our pose similarity analysis can identify such cases, and thus this observation confirms that \systemname{} should present both pose similarity and temporal alignment results to users.

-\paragraph{Case 2} In this case, the average human rating was -\revise{0}{}.10, but the \systemname{} prediction was -134 [ms\revise{ec}{}].
+\item Case 2.
+In this case, the average human rating was -\revise{0}{}.10, but the \systemname{} prediction was -134 [ms\revise{ec}{}].
 We also confirmed that the dancers were well synchronized in the given segment.
 However, the follower dancer was largely ahead of the leader in the two adjacent segments which were not shown to our raters.
 We thus concluded that the performance in these two adjacent segments affected our temporal alignment prediction.